About Eargo Plus

 Our Final Thoughts About Eargo Plus

-In the end, choosing a personal sound amplification product is just that—personal.
+In the end, choosing a hearing aid is a personal decision.
 As such, no single device will meet everyone’s needs.
-But, if invisibility, comfort, and ease of use are important to you, and budget isn’t an obstacle, then Eargo Plus might be the right option.
+But, if invisibility, comfort, and ease of use are important to you, and you’ve also been diagnosed with mild to moderate high-frequency hearing loss, then the fact that Eargo Plus is an FDA-registered, Class I hearing aid means that it just might be the right option to address your hearing needs.

-And if it doesn’t work out, the company seems to stand behind it with a 45-day refund policy, which should provide plenty of time to decide if it works for you.
-Just keep in mind that you’ll lose your original shipping charges (if you chose the accelerated option), plus whatever it will cost to ship the PSAP back to the manufacturer.
+And if it doesn’t work out, the company stands behind its device with a 45-day money back guarantee.
+Just keep in mind that you’ll lose your original shipping charges (if you chose the accelerated option), plus whatever it will cost to ship the hearing aid back to the manufacturer.